Scouting Tuscany: WINGS Tour 2010

-My new Birds and Art in Tuscany tour will run for the first time next May 17-27, starting in Rome and ending in Pisa (the region’s major international airport).
-The approach is similar to that I take each year in Provence: birds provide the focus for the itinerary, but the experience is in getting to know a whole landscape, its history, its culture, and above all its art.
+Our VENT Birds and Art in Tuscany tour will run again in April 2017, starting in Florence and ending in Rome.
+The approach is similar to that we’ve been taking for years now in Provence, Catalonia, and Germnay: birds provide the focus for the itinerary, but the experience is in getting to know a whole landscape, its history, its culture, and above all its art.

 My co-leader Marco Valtriani and I spent a few days after my Provence tour scouting our route.
-It promises to be a good one, starting in the archaeological and natural riches of southern Etruria and ending up in the dramatically beautiful Apennines and Apuan Alps.
+It promises to be a good one, starting in the dramatically beautiful Apennines and Apuan Alpsarchaeological ending up in the archaeological and natural riches of southern Etruria.
 Some images from some of the localities we’ll be exploring:

 The tiny village of Branuccio, high in the Apennines.